DHT

 dht.updateRule.anybody

-There are no signatures, anyone can update.
+There are no signatures required; anyone can make updates.

 Using a value